scottfr/SystemsBook/12 Agents/Agents.md

 Granted, this approach can be made to work, but it requires a lot of effort to set up and configure even in the simple two-gender case.
 When you have more than two cases it can quickly become completely unmanageable.
 Furthermore, duplicating parts of your model is a recipe for creating unmaintainable models afflicted by hard to track down bugs.
 The reason for this is that when you later make changes to your model, you are going to need to ensure the changes are made correctly to each one of the model copies.
 Although simple in principle, in practice this is very easy to mess up and it is a direct route for bugs to be introduced into the model.

 Fortunately, an alternative modeling paradigm to System Dynamics exists that is excellent for modeling discrete individuals.
 It is called Agent Based Modeling and is focused on simulating individual agents and the interactions between these agents^[System Dynamics also has another standard tool for dealing with heterogeneity.
 This tool is called "vectors", "arrays", "subscripting", or "indexing" and allows you to transparently create multiple copies of your model during simulation to match different classes.
-Imagine you had a stock representing the population of a school with 300 students.
-In Insight Maker you could convert this stock to a vector by setting its initial value to \e{«"Males": 160, "Females": 140»}.
-Now you could keep track of each gender in your model separately.
 Arrays are not as flexible as fully Agent Based Models though.
 If you consider the continuum of fully aggregate System Dynamics models on one end to fully individualized Agent Based Models on the other, we can think of arrays as existing part way along this continuum.].
 In this chapter we will introduce Agent Based Modeling and show how you can use it to explore questions that cannot be answered with pure System Dynamics.

 ![Figure 1.
 Two paradigms for modeling a population: System Dynamics and Agent Based Modeling.](SDvsABM.png)